The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

 \subsection{Pushforwards from stacks}

 Assume that $X$ is a smooth complex variety, carrying the action of the algebraic group $G$, and let $f$ be a $G$-invariant regular function on $X$, and let $p\colon X/G\rightarrow Y$ be a morphism from the global quotient stack to a scheme $Y$.
-Then we recall from \cite[Sec.2]{DaMe15b} how to define the total cohomology $\Ho(p_*\phi_f\mathbb{Q}_{X/G})\in\Du(\MMHM(Y))$.
+Then we recall (following \cite[Sec.2]{DaMe15b}) how to define $p_*\phim{f}\mathbb{Q}_{X/G}\in\Ob(\Du(\MMHM(Y)))$.
 We recall the definition for the case in which $X$ is connected --- the general definition is obtained by taking the direct sum over connected components.
-The definition is a minor modification of Totaro's well-known construction \cite{To99}.
-Firstly, let
+The definition is a minor modification of Totaro's well-known construction \cite{To99}. \smallbreak Firstly, let

 be an ascending chain of $G$-representations, and let

 be an ascending sequence of closed inclusions of $G$-equivariant varieties, with each $U_i\subset X\times V_i$ an open dense subvariety.
 We assume furthermore that